 Toy Fox Terrier Care

 You will need to make sure that your dog gets plenty of exercise; a quick walk around the block isn't enough for these spritely and adaptable characters.
-They will enjoy accompanying you on hikes and can make great agility competitors.
-There are a number of champion Toy Fox Terriers in various dog sports.
+Instead, a vigorous 30-minute walk every day will burn off excess energy.
+This dog will enjoy accompanying you on hikes and can make a great agility competitor.
+There are a number of champion toy fox terriers in various dog sports.

-Toy Fox Terriers don't have as much of a stubborn and willful streak as some of their terrier relatives.
-They tend to be eager to please and this, combined with how clever they are, means they respond really well to training using reward-based methods.
-They tend to pick up new things quickly and are experts when it comes to learning fun tricks.
+Toy fox terriers don't have as much of a stubborn and willful streak as some of their terrier relatives.
+These intelligent little creatures are eager to please which means they respond well to training using reward-based methods.
+They also love to learn fun tricks, which will keep them happily occupied.

-When out on walks, if they see a squirrel or a rabbit, it will be hard to prevent them from giving chase.
-You will have to work hard on achieving a rock-solid recall around distractions, and they may even need to stay on the leash in certain environments where the temptations are too high.
+You will have to work hard on achieving a rock-solid recall around distractions, and they may even need to stay on the leash in certain environments where there's too much temptation to chase small animals like squirrels or rabbits.

 Common Health Problems